ubc-systopia/netshaper/README.md

   is run at a higher interval than the sending loop.
 Currently, the values it accepts are "BURST" (send all data ASAP) and "UNIFORM" (divide the credit equally across all intervals till the next decision time)
+- `idleTimeout` The time after which one middlebox will consider the other as disconnected if there is no KeepAlive
+- `shaperCores` The cores on which the shaper thread should run
+- `workerCores` The cores on which the QUIC worker threads should run

 #### unshapedServer

 - `checkQueuesInterval` is the interval with which the queues will be checked for responses from the shaped component
+- `cores` The cores on which this process should run